thulab/iotdb-quality/docs/en/DataMatching/PatternSymmetric.md

 **Name:** PATTERNSYMMETRIC

 **Input Series:** Only support a single input series.
-The type is INT32 / INT64 / FLOAT / DOUBLE。
+The type is INT32 / INT64 / FLOAT / DOUBLE

 **Parameter:**